Demographics of Philadelphia: Asian Americans

+Cambodians

+Philadelphia has a Cambodian community, including Khmer people from the country of Cambodia, Vietnamese Cambodians (from the country of Cambodia, with Kinh Vietnamese ethnicity), Khmer Krom, and Chinese Cambodians.

+There is a Southeast Asian market held at Franklin Delano Roosevelt Park which has Cambodian food and cultural items, along with such from Laos.
+The market started operations in the 1980s with it originating from a Lao family.

+Chinese

 Hmong

 A group of Hmong refugees had settled in Philadelphia after the end of the 1970s Laotian Civil War.
 They were attacked in discriminatory acts, and the city's Commission on Human Relations held hearings on the incidents.
 Anne Fadiman, author of The Spirit Catches You and You Fall Down, said that lower-class residents resented the Hmong receiving a $100,000 federal grant for employment assistance when they were also out of work; they believed that American citizens should be getting assistance.
 Bee Xiong, a Hmong leader in Philadelphia, stated that by the late 1970s there were up to 5,000 Hmong in Philadelphia but by in 1984 there were 650 Hmong.
 Between 1982 and 1984, three quarters of the Hmong people who had settled in Philadelphia left for other cities in the United States to join relatives who were already there.
 Reverend Edward V. Avery, a Roman Catholic priest quoted in The Philadelphia Inquirer, stated that unemployed black youths questioned why Hmong people instead of native-born U.S. citizens received the federal aid, and that contributed to violence against Hmong people.
 A U.S. Attorney, Edward S.G.
 Dennis, had begun an investigation by 1984.
 His office asked the Federal Bureau of Investigation (FBI) to determine if there was a hate crime.
 By the same year Xiong opened an employment assistance office to stabilize what was left of the Hmong population.
 He had used $100,000 in federal grants.

+Japanese

+There is the Japanese Language School of Philadelphia or JLSP (フィラデルフィア日本語補習授業校, Firaderufia Nihongo Hoshū Jugyō Kō), a part-time Japanese school in Wynnewood, Lower Merion Township.
+It was established in 1972 In February 1999 enrollment was about 230.
+Kizo Saito, sent by the Japanese government, served as principal from 1996 to 1999.
+It had 250 students in November 1999.
+In 2007 it had about 230 students.
+It serves Japanese families in the Lehigh Valley area.

+As of 2023 there is one Japanese grocery store in the Philadelphia area, Maido, in Ardmore.
+Maido was previously in Narberth, but moved to Ardmore in 2013.
+According to the owners, the new location is convenient to families of the Japanese school.